What Bootstrapping does

 #![feature(rustc_private)]

 crates.
-This is needed for things that link rustc
+This is needed for things which link rustc

 or